cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 pressure as a normal state of operation to ensure there is always a buffer for immediate allocation.

-Of course, Instagram's workload is particularly favourable for zswap, in that it's fork-heavy with highly compressible heap, so take the exact numbers with a grain of salt.
-But nonetheless, directionally this maps for almost all use
+That reclaim has to go somewhere, and the choice of where determines what I/O happens.
+With only zram, kswapd cannot push cold anonymous pages out of the way, so it is forced to evict or write back file cache instead -- which is often the wrong thing to flush, and often something you will immediately need again.
+With disk-backed swap (or zswap in front of it), the kernel can make the right call: park cold anonymous pages in the compressed pool, defer actual disk I/O until those pages are truly cold, and leave the file cache intact for the reads and writes that actually matter.
+The I/O that does happen is deliberate rather than desperate.

-cases: workloads generally do accumulate cold anonymous pages over time, and those pages tend to compress well.
+Of course, Instagram's workload is particularly favourable for zswap, so take the exact numbers with a grain of salt.
+But nonetheless, directionally this maps for almost all use cases: workloads generally do accumulate cold anonymous pages over time, and those pages tend to compress well.

 Beyond that, zswap also dramatically reduces SSD wear by acting as a write-reduction filter.
 It absorbs high-frequency page-out/page-in transients